jundalisay/spblist/content/en/research/mohammad/quran/sura-034a.md

 <!-- 1.
 Praise
-be to Allah, to Whom belongs every- thing in the heavens and the earth; and praise be to Him in the Hereafter.
+be to Enki, to Whom belongs every- thing in the heavens and the earth; and praise be to Him in the Hereafter.
 He is the Wise, the Expert.{{< s v="2" >}}  He knows what penetrates into the earth,